c0d3d/plugin-repeater-maven-plugin/README.md

 The plugin repeater plugin lets you repeat a plugin execution with different variables substituted.

-#### Example
+The following examples assume that we have a fictional plugin, `adder-maven-plugin`, that adds numbers.

-The following example assume that we have a fictional plugin, `adder-maven-plugin`, that adds numbers.
+#### Simple Example

 Say we wanted to add 5 sets of two numbers.
 Normally you'd have to write something like this: